mayunlong89/scMORE/README.md

 # install.packages("devtools")
 devtools::install_github("mayunlong89/scMORE")
 ```
 See the DESCRIPTION file for a complete list of R dependencies.
 If the R dependencies are already installed, installation should finish in a few minutes.
-You can install the old version of scMORE from
+You can find the old version of scMORE (ctDRTF) from
 [GitHub](https://github.com/mayunlong89/ctDRTF).